BHP Billiton plans job cuts at Australia's Olympic Dam operations

-MELBOURNE Jan 30 Global miner BHP Billiton said on Friday it would be shedding jobs at its operations in South Australia, the latest sign that miners are having to cut costs to cope with a drop in commodity prices.
+MELBOURNE Global miner BHP Billiton (BHP.AX) (BLT.L) said on Friday it would be shedding jobs at its operations in South Australia, the latest sign that miners are having to cut costs to cope with a drop in commodity prices.

 The prices of oil, iron ore and copper are at their lowest levels since 2009, with oversupply in some markets and a slowing Chinese economy piling on the pressure.